I study emotional responses in relationships and write about them to help others enhance self-awareness and improve

 The future can be pleasant and rewarding, but you need to be sure that your relationship is going in the right direction.
 If it’s stagnant with no plans for a lifetime together, something is wrong.
 In most cases, it’s due to miscommunication—or lack of communication altogether.

 Can you agree with any of the following statements about your relationship?

 - It could result in a lifetime of happiness.

 - Your relationship with your partner usually does meet your needs.

 - Your rapport with your partner is generally warm and comfortable.

-If you feel these four statements are true, then your relationship is not one to dismiss so readily.
-Good relationships with a wonderful partner are hard to come by as it is.
+If you agree with these four statements, then your relationship has strong potential.
+Good relationships with a pleasant partner are hard to come by as it is.
 It may be possible to look beyond the feelings of disappointment by focusing on the positive.
 Consider the future together.
 Think it through in your mind.
 Do you see growth potential?

 A healthy relationship that continues to grow requires emotional intimacy to be successful.
 You’ll want to achieve a closeness that allows insightful communication, an understanding of expectations, appreciation for different preferences and priorities, and a willingness to find common ground.
 Let’s examine each of these ideas in more detail.